mithunkumarc/learning-css-ui/position/absolute-behaviour.md

 #### aboslute element always come out of normal flow of document, its space will be taken by below element.
 #### if your element is aboslute, its movement (top/bottom left/right) will be with respect to its parent.
-#### condition : parent must be with position relative. or else outer screen will be considered as parent.
+#### condition : parent must have declared position property. or else outer screen will be considered as parent.

 example : index.html